 About Online PhD Programs in Optometry

 Most online PhD programs in optometry will last four years.
 The course work will be similar to any offered by any traditional university.
 An online program will most likely need to be supplemented with hands-on course work in laboratory procedures, diagnostics, and surgery.
-A good example of an online doctor of optometry program is the one offered by Salus University in Elkins Park, PA, and some of the courses are listed below:
+A good example of online doctor of optometry program courses are listed below:

 - Molecular and Cellular Processes.
 Covers the basics of normal cellular organization and processes to learn how to detect abnormalities.